tom91136/Akatsuki/README.md

 **Snapshot builds**

-They are released on JitPack:
+Snapshot builds are released on JitPack:

     repositories {
         //...